Cell-cell Communication Inference and Analysis: Biological Mechanisms, Computational Approaches, and Future Opportunities: Computational Methods for Inferring Cell-Cell Communication

 These methods infer CCC and their latent patterns using matrix or tensor factorization, capable of simultaneously analyzing multiple factors influencing CCC (\Cref{fig3}b).
 Among matrix factorization-based tools\cite{RN419,zhang2023defining,RN424Nico}, CSCP\cite{zhang2023defining} aims to reveal communication patterns between cell types at a fine-grained level.
 It identifies pairs of cell subgroups with strong and similar intercellular crosstalk signals by solving a coupled non-negative matrix factorization problem, which minimizes differences in ligand or receptor expression between cells while maximizing the activity scores of crosstalk signals mediated by ligand–receptor pairs.
 By integrating scRNA-seq data with spatial transcriptomics data, NiCo\cite{RN424Nico} captures intra-cell type variability through a non-negative matrix factorization framework based on the concept of niche composition, leading to the identification of latent factors for each cell type.
 These latent factors are then used to infer relevant signaling mediators and cell type pairs with covarying factors, thereby enabling the construction of intercellular interaction networks between cell types.

-Methods like DIALOGUE\cite{jerby2022dialogueDIALOGUE}, MOFAcellular\cite{flores2023multicellular} and scITD\cite{RN323} uncovers latent multicellular programs from single-cell gene expression data by applying penalized matrix decomposition\cite{witten2009penalized}, multi-omics factor analysis (MOFA)\cite{argelaguet2018multi,argelaguet2020mofa} and Tucker tensor decomposition\cite{tucker1966some}, respectively.
+Methods like DIALOGUE\cite{jerby2022dialogueDIALOGUE}, MOFAcellular\cite{flores2023multicellular} and scITD\cite{RN323} uncover latent multicellular programs from single-cell gene expression data by applying penalized matrix decomposition\cite{witten2009penalized}, multi-omics factor analysis (MOFA)\cite{argelaguet2018multi,argelaguet2020mofa} and Tucker tensor decomposition\cite{tucker1966some}, respectively.
 Potential signaling is then identified based on the ligands and receptors enriched in the multicellular programs.
-Notably, MOFAcellular is a flexible multi-view integration framework, which enables the inclusion of additional tissue-level descriptions in the model, such as celltype compositions, spatial relationships, and CCC scores.
+Notably, MOFAcellular is a flexible multi-view integration framework, which enables the inclusion of additional tissue-level descriptions in the model, such as cell type compositions, spatial relationships, and CCC scores.

 By organizing the inferred CCC between cell types into a tensor, several methods, including scTensor\cite{RN399}, Tensor-cell2cell\cite{RN339} and STACCato\cite{Dai20231215571918}, have been proposed to uncover CCC patterns as well as their unique combinations of cell types and ligand-receptor pairs by using non-negative Tucker decomposition\cite{kim2007nonnegative}, CANDECOMP/PARAFAC (CP) decomposition\cite{carroll1970analysis,harshman1970foundations} and Tucker decomposition, respectively.
 Tensor-cell2cell is the pioneering method for uncovering context-driven CCC patterns by constructing a 4D-communication tensor.
 Mathematically, Tensor-cell2cell constructs a $C\times P\times S\times T$ fourth-order tensor $\chi$, where $C$, $P$, $S$, $T$ correspond to the number of contexts, ligand-receptor pairs, sender cells and receiver cells respectively.
 Tensor factorization is then performed by iteratively optimizing the following objective function until convergence: